ibm-cloud-docs/speech-to-text/language-models.md

 -   `name` is the name of the custom model.
 -   `description` shows the description of the custom model, if one was provided at its creation.
 -   `base_model` indicates the name of the language model for which the custom model was created.
 -   `versions` provides a list of the available versions of the custom model.
+    -   *For custom models that are based on previous-generation models,* the field can show two versions.
 Each element of the array indicates a version of the base model with which the custom model can be used.
 Multiple versions exist only if the custom model is upgraded.
 Otherwise, only a single version is shown.
 For more information, see [Listing version information for a custom model](/docs/speech-to-text?topic=speech-to-text-custom-upgrade-use#custom-upgrade-use-listing).
+    -   *For custom models that are based on next-generation models,* the field always shows only a single version.
+Only one version of a next-generation model is available at any time.
+You do not need to upgrade a custom model when a new version of its base model becomes available.

 The method also returns a `status` field that indicates the state of the custom model: